mminer/scene-view-bookmarks/README.md

 ## Using

-Choose *Window > Scene View Bookmarks > Set Bookmark 1* to save the scene view camera's current position.
+Choose *Window > Scene View Bookmarks > Set Bookmark 1* to save the scene camera's current position.
 When you want to return to the view that you bookmarked, choose *Window > Move to Bookmark 1*.

 For faster access press <kbd>option / alt</kbd> <kbd>1</kbd> to save a bookmark
 then <kbd>shift</kbd> <kbd>1</kbd> to return to it.

-After recalling a bookmark, return to the former scene view using *Window > Scene View Bookmarks > Return to Previous View* or by pressing <kbd>shift</kbd>
+After recalling a bookmark, restore the former scene view using *Window > Scene View Bookmarks > Return to Previous View* or by pressing <kbd>shift</kbd>
 <kbd>0</kbd>.
 Think of this as an undo of sorts.

-Alternatively if you use 2021.2 or later you can access bookmarks from a dropdown in the scene view.
-Click the ⋮ button in the top-right of the Scene window and choose *Overlays > Scene View Bookmarks*.
+Alternatively if you use 2021.2 or later you can access bookmarks from a dropdown in the Scene window.
+Click the ⋮ button in the top-right of the window and choose *Overlays > Scene View Bookmarks*.

 ![Scene Overlay](Documentation~/SceneOverlay.gif)